 You can drag files onto the Drop Pad to import them into the current library.
-The current library is the library whose browser window is in the front.
+The current library is the library whose browser window is in the front, and it is selected in the pop-up menu.
 You can use the pop-up menu on the Drop Pad to change the current library (without introducing window clutter).
 The Drop Pad also provides information about whether EagleFiler can capture from the current application.